microsoft/terminal/doc/specs/Keyboard-Selection.md

 The settings model makes all of these features easy to disable, if the user wishes to do so.

 ## Future considerations

+### Graphene Clusters
+When graphene cluster support is inevitably added to the Text Buffer, moving by "cell" is expected to move by "character" or "cluster".
+This is similar to how wide glyphs are handled today.
+Either all of it is selected, or none of it.

+### Word Selection Wrap
+At the time of writing this spec, expanding or moving by word is interrupted by the beginning or end of the line, regardless of the wrap flag being set.
+In the future, selection and the accessibility models will respect the wrap flag on the text buffer.

+### Contextual Keybindings
+This feature introduces a large number of keybindings that only work if a selection is active.
+Currently, key bindings cannot be bound to a context, so if a user binds `moveSelectionPoint` to `shift+up` and there is no selection, `shift+up` is sent directly to the Terminal.
+In the future, a `context` key could be added to new bindings to get around this problem.
+That way, users could bind other actions to `shift+up` to run specifically when a selection is not active.

+## Mark Mode

 This functionality will be expanded to create a feature similar to Mark Mode.
 This will allow a user to create a selection using only the keyboard.